Search: 304 results

 So Solomon finished the Lord’s temple and the royal palace.
 Everything that had entered Solomon’s heart to do for the Lord’s temple and for his own palace succeeded.

-Later, Solomon moved Pharaoh's daughter from the City of David to the palace that he had constructed to house her, because he reasoned, "My wife isn't going to live in the palace where King David of Israel lived, because wherever the ark of the LORD entered is holy."
+Solomon moved Pharaoh's daughter up from the City of David to the palace he had built for her, for he said, "My wife must not live in the palace of King David of Israel, for the places where the ark of the Lord has entered are holy."

 When the queen of Sheba observed Solomon’s wisdom, the palace he had built,

-All of King Solomon's drinking vessels were made of gold, and all the vessels in his palace in the Lebanon forest were made of pure gold.
-Silver was never considered to be valuable during the lifetime of Solomon,
+All of King Solomon's cups were made of gold, and all the household items in the Palace of the Lebanon Forest were made of pure gold.
+There were no silver items, for silver was not considered very valuable in Solomon's time.

 So Asa brought out the silver and gold from the treasuries of the Lord’s temple and the royal palace and sent it to Aram’s King Ben-hadad, who lived in Damascus, saying,